 During fiscal year 2018, the Authority renewed its contract agreement with MV Transportation Inc. to operate and maintain the fixed route program.
 The term is from July 1, 2018 to June 30, 2021, with an option to extend for up to four additional one-year terms, exercisable at LAVTA's sole discretion.
-MV Transportation Inc. is paid monthly based on a fixed fee plus a fee calculated at a fixed rate of \$46.04 per service hour.
-Expenses incurred under this contract amounted to \$10,101,677 for the fiscal year ended June 30, 2019.
+MV Transportation Inc. is paid monthly based on a fixed fee plus a fee calculated at a fixed rate of \$47.34 per service hour.
+In March 2020 this contract was amended to reflect condition changes caused by the COVID 19- Pandemic and the Shelter in Place orders.
+Expenses incurred under this contract amounted to \$9,947,927 for the fiscal year ended June 30, 2020.

 During fiscal year 2013-2014, the Authority entered into a contract agreement with Medical Transportation Management, Inc., to operate the Paratransit program.
 The term of this agreement is from May 1, 2014 to June 30, 17, with an option to extend for up to four additional one-year terms.
-In June 2018, the Authority exercised the option to extend the contract through June 30, 2019.
+In September 2019, the Authority exercised the option to extend the contract through June 30, 2020.
 Medical Transportation Management is paid monthly based on a fixed rate per-trip less a Paratransit fare credit per-ride due to the Authority.
-Expenses incurred under this contract amounted to \$1,579,648 for the fiscal year ended June 30, 2019.
+In May 2020 this contract was amended to reflect condition changes caused by the COVID 19- Pandemic and the Shelter in Place orders.
+Expenses incurred under this contract amounted to \$1,324,919 for the fiscal year ended June 30, 2020.